Walk Apalachicola's self-guided ghost tour. 12 documented stops, 5 free. No guide, no schedule — just you and the dark.

 You enter the grand Gibson Inn, built in 1907, and immediately feel you're not alone.
 The third floor is where she waits—a bride named Catherine who c...

-The Apalachicola ghost tour includes 13 documented haunted locations.
+The Apalachicola ghost tour includes 12 documented stops covering 154 years of documented history.

 Plan for approximately 2.5 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.